 - Pour the heated cream over the chocolate.
 Shake your bowl to settle the chocolate so it's all covered and let it sit for 5 mins.

-If it is not smooth, reheat ganache in a double-broiler.
+- If it is not smooth, reheat ganache in a double-boiler.
 (Bowl of ganache over a boiling bot of water)